zhc05001/Sampling-first-passage-of-stable-subordinator/README.md

         ...
     }
 ```
-After the functions are defined, the first passage events can be sampled as follows
+After the functions are defined, the first passage events can be sampled as follows,
 ```
 source("ar-fp.R")
 X=sample.fp(n, alpha, b, diff.b, linv.B, par1, par2, ...)